ideasrule/platon/docs/quickstart.rst

   result.plot_spectrum("my_best_fit") #leave off .png

-If you prefer using MCMC instead of Nested Sampling in your retrieval, you can use the run_emcee method instead of the run_multinest method.
+If you prefer using MCMC instead of Nested Sampling in your retrieval, you can use the run_emcee method instead of the run_dynesty method.
 Do note that Nested Sampling is recommended, as it is not trivial to deal with multi-modal posteriors or to check for convergence with emcee::